-The student and the academic adviser/research adviser share the responsibility for planning a program of coursework that provides the student appropriate academic knowledge and scholarly perspectives and skills, and satisfies the curricular requirements of the program.
-The plan, also known as the PhD program progress record, should be organized to conform to the requirements of the program.
-The program plan http://www.nursing.psu.edu/graduate/forms/phd is always subject to future additions, deletions, or substitutions, as long as the revisions satisfy program requirements.
+The student and the academic adviser/research adviser share the responsibility for planning a program of coursework that provides the student appropriate academic knowledge, scholarly perspectives, skills, and satisfies the curricular requirements of the program.
+The plan, also known as the Ph.D. program progress record, should be organized to conform to the requirements of the program.
+The program plan is always subject to future additions, deletions, or substitutions, as long as the revisions satisfy program requirements.
 The earliest course on the plan can be no more than eight years old; all courses, therefore, must be taken within the eight-year period of time.